Usk: Priory Church of St Mary, Usk and the Priory Gatehouse

 The parish church of St Mary originated as part of the Benedictine priory founded by Richard de Clare in the 12th century.
 The northern aisle of the convent church was added in the 13th century for the use of the town's residents, and after the Dissolution of the nunnery in 1536 the nave was also incorporated as part of the parish church.
-The original 12th century crossing remains, as does an original font.
+The original 12th-century crossing remains, as does an original font.
 Most of the structure derives from the 14th century, although the two porches and the notably fine rood screen date from the 15th century and were probably built for William Herbert, Earl of Pembroke, who was constable of the castle.
 The church was partly rebuilt and extended c.
 1844 by the architect T. H. Wyatt, and further restored and extended in 1899–1900.

 The priory's poor finances were improved in 1404 by a Papal indulgence obtained by Adam of Usk, who was buried beside the priory altar; there is a brass monument to him in the church, with an inscription in the form of a cywydd (a Welsh poetic metre from c.
 13th century).
 Usk later became a centre for pilgrims.
 The gatehouse of the original convent survives beside the main entrance to the churchyard.
 However, most of the priory buildings, such as the cloister and chapter house, were destroyed and their stones later used in town buildings.

 Sessions House

 The Sessions House is a Victorian courthouse by Thomas Henry Wyatt of 1877.
-It is a Grade II* listed building as of 4 January 1974.
+It has been designated a Grade II* listed building since 4 January 1974.

 Prison

-Her Majesty's Prison Usk is situated close to the centre of the town.
+His Majesty's Prison Usk is situated close to the centre of the town.
 It was built in 1842–44 to a Victorian 'rotunda' design, similar to that of Pentonville in London.
 The architect was T. H. Wyatt.
 It became the County Gaol for Monmouthshire in 1870, and operated until 1922.
 After being closed for more than a decade, it was reopened in 1939, adapted for use as a borstal to hold youth offenders.
 In 1990 it was adapted again for use as a Category C establishment for vulnerable prisoners, including sex offenders.